dlwicksell/nodem/README.md

 the terminal device to typically sane settings.
-Normally this is the desired option, however, if you wish to restore the terminal to the state it was in when the open() call was invoked, the close() call allows this by setting the restoreTerminal property to true, or any non-zero number.
-E.g.
+Normally this is the desired option, however, if you wish to restore the terminal to the state it was in when the open() call was invoked, the close() call allows this by setting the restoreTerminal property to true, or any non-zero number, e.g.

-    > db.close({restoreTerminal: true});
+    > gtm.close({restoreTerminal: true});

 Nodem has a new procedure API, which is similar to the function API, except that it is used to call M procedures or subroutines, which do not return any values.
-The procedure API accepts one argument, a JavaScript object.
+The procedure API accepts one argument, a Javascript object.
 The object must contain the required procedure property, set to the name of the procedure or subroutine.
-It may also contain an optional property, called arguments, which is an array of arguments to pass to the procedure.
-E.g.
+It may also contain an optional property, called arguments, which is an array of arguments to pass to the procedure, e.g.

-    > db.procedure({procedure: 'set^node', arguments: ['dlw', 5]});
+    > gtm.procedure({procedure: 'set^node', arguments: ['dlw', 5]});

 ## Installation ##